ga-wdi-lessons/build-tools/readme.md

 3. Where do we save all of our Gulp dependencies?
 4. What is the difference between `gulp.src()` and `gulp.dest()`?
 5. What does the `gulp connect` plugin allows us to do?
+6. How do Gulp and Webpack differ?
+7. Why does webpack work well with React?

 ### Additional Resources